haw/tapyrus-signer/doc/configuration.md

 `[general]` section is a set of settings for the application.

-* `round-duration` is round-robin duration time(sec).
+* `round-duration` is the duration of each round in seconds.
+It implies interval of block creation.
-This is optional.
-The default duration is 60 sec. if you want more slowly or quickly block creation, then set more big/small duration time.
+If you want to adjust the frequency of block creation, increase/decrease this value.
+If not specified, defaults to 60 seconds.
-* `round-limit` is time limit for the communication in each round.
-If the communications for rounds spends time more than round limit, the round would be regarded as a failure round and the next round would be started.
-This is optional, default is 15 sec.
+* `round-limit` is timeout for the communication in each round.
+If the communications for rounds spends time more than `round-limit`, the round would be regarded as a failed round and the next round will start.
+If not specified, defaults to 15 seconds.
-* `log-quiet` is set `true` to silent of log report.
+* `log-quiet` is a boolean value which mutes log output.
-This is optional, default false
+If not specified, defaults to false.
-* `log-level` is Log Level.
+* `log-level` controls the number of messages logged.
-selectable values are `trace`, `debug`, `info`, `warn` or `error`.
+Possible values are `trace`, `debug`, `info`, `warn`, and `error`.
-This is optional, default value `info`.
+If not specified, defaults to `info`.
-* `daemon` is a flag to run node as a daemon process.
-Set true, then the node runs as a daemon.
+* `daemon` is a flag to run the process as a daemon.
-* `pid`
+If not specified, defaults to false so the process will run in foreground.
-Specify the pid file path.
-This option is enabled when the node got '--daemon' flag.
+* `pid` sets the path of pid file.
+This option is effective when `daemon` flag is set to true.
-* `log-file`
-Specify where log file export to.
-This option is enabled when the node got '--daemon' flag.
+* `log-file` sets the path of log file.
+This option is effective when `daemon` flag is set to true.
-If not, logs are put on stdout and stderr.
+If not specified, logs are writen to stdout/stderr.
 * `skip-waiting-ibd` is a flag make signer node don't waiting connected Tapyrus full node finishes Initial Block Download when signer node started.
 When block creation stopped much time, The status of Tapyrus full node changes to progressing Initial Block Download.
 In this case, block creation is never resume, because signer node waits the status is back to non-IBD.
 So you can use this flag to start signer node with ignore tapyrus full node status.
-This is optional, default false.
+If not specified, defaults to false.

 ### [signer] section

 `[signer]` section is a set of settings for the consensus algorithm used in Tapyrus Signer/Core Network.

-* `to-address`
+* `to-address` **(mandatory)**
-This is required.
 This address is used for coinbase transaction outputs in blocks which is proposed by the signer.
-* `public-key`
+* `public-key` **(mandatory)**
-This is required.
 This specifies the signer's public key, who hosted the node.
 The public key format is compressed hex string.
-* `federations-file`
+* `federations-file` **(mandatory)**
-This is required.
 This specifies the path to the TOML file of the federations of the chain.

 ### [rpc] section

 `[rpc]` section is a set of settings for RPC connection to the Tapyrus Core node.

 * `rpc-endpoint-host`
-This is optional.
-TapyrusCore RPC endpoint hostname.
-The default value is `127.0.0.1`.
+Specify the TapyrusCore RPC endpoint.
+If not specified, defaults to `127.0.0.1`.
 * `rpc-endpoint-port`
-This is optional.
-This is the Tapyrus Core RPC endpoint port number.
+Specify the TapyrusCore RPC endpoint port.
+If not specified, defaults to `2377` (production chain).
 The default is `2377` (production chain).
 Tapyrus-Core default RPC ports are here.
 For production chain: `2377`.
 For development chain: `12381`.
 * `rpc-endpoint-user`
-This is optional.
+Specify the TapyrusCore RPC username.
-This is the Tapyrus Core RPC user name for authentication.
+This is mandatory if the RPC server is configured to use password authentication.
-This is required if you set a username to your TapyrusCore RPC Server.
-There is no default value.
 * `rpc-endpoint-pass`
-This is optional.
+Specify the TapyrusCore RPC password.
-This is the Tapyrus Core RPC password for authentication.
+This is mandatory if the RPC server is configured to use password authentication.
-This is required if you set a password to your TapyrusCore RPC Server.
-There is no default value.

 ### [redis] seciton

 `[redis]` section is a set of settings for Redis connection.

 * `redis-host`
-This is optional.
-This is Redis Server hostname or IP Address.
-The default value is `127.0.0.1`.
+Specify the Redis server.
+If not specified, defaults to `127.0.0.1`.
 * `redis-port`
-This is optional.
-This is Redis Server port number, which tapyrus-signerd wants to connect to.
-The default value is `6379`.
+Specify the Redis server port.
+If not specified, defaults to `6379`.

 ## federations.toml